 This command causes Routinator to act as a server for the RPKI-to-Router (RTR) and HTTP protocols.
-In this mode, Routinator will read all the Trust Anchor Locators and will stay attached to the terminal unless the -d option is given.
+In this mode, Routinator will read all the TALs (See TRUST ANCHOR LOCATORS below) and will stay attached to the terminal unless the -d option is given.